void

 Background

 Many soldiers named Prášek were taken prisoner at the Russian front and some of them eventually joined the Legions.
-Still, there is not indication that any of them held the rank of lieutenant when they were captured[a].
+Still, there is no indication that any of them held the rank of lieutenant when they were captured[a].
 This is no surprise as in the entire k.u.k.
 Heer served only one Prášek in 1914 and he was a Fähnrich in Bosnisch-hercegovinisches Infanterieregiment Nr.
 3[b].
-That Hašek knew this person is almost ruled out and the name is probably borrowed pretty much at random.
+That Hašek knew this person is almost ruled out and the name is probably picked pretty much at random.

 Quote(s) from the novel